mongodb-developer/MongoDB-ADK-Agents/INSTRUCTIONS.md

 1. Open the file `mongodb-groceries-agent/agent.py`.

-2. You’ll see a few Python imports.
+1. You’ll see a few Python imports.
 You’ll use these later to implement the tools.
+You'll also see a placeholder for a passkey:

+    ```
+    PASSKEY = "<ASK YOUR INSTRUCTOR FOR THE PASSKEY>"
+    ```

+    Ask your instructor for the passkey and replace the placeholder with it.
+This passkey authenticates you to the Google API for this workshop, so you don’t need to provide your own API key—we’ve created one for you.

-Add the following code after the imports:
+1. With the API key in place, you’re ready to create your first agent.
+Add the following code to the file:

     ```python
     root_agent = Agent(